-Learning component and factor characterization and associated scale capability to self direct one's learning in order to be able to adapt to an ever changing technological landscape.
-The peer learning forums activities, more specifically, helped scaffolding the students' development of technical reading skills which are going to be critical during their computing career regardless of whether they have to program or not.
-While critical to professional and graduate students alike, this skill is seldom practiced and scaffolded in undergraduate courses thus making the peer learning forum activities worth further investigating on their own.
+Table 4: Learning component, factor characterization, associated scale

+It is also worth taking into consideration that, besides their impact on the teaching and learning of programming, the instructional activities described in this paper also worked on developing learning skills which are indispensable to computing professional.
+Among these, the most important is the ability to self-direct one's learning to adapt to an ever changing technological landscape.
+The peer learning forums activities helped scaffolding the development of technical reading skills.
+These will be relevant during our students' computing career regardless of whether they have to program or not.
+While critical to professional and graduate students alike, this skill is seldom practiced, let alone with supports for progression through their personal ZPD, in undergraduate courses.
+This makes the peer learning forum activities worth further investigating on their own.